gabefletch/rvba/readme.md

 # ReVanced Base Apps

+### This is almost certainly outdated at the moment.

 This repository hosts direct download access for recommended base apps for patching through ReVanced Manager and the Optimal project.

 ## Current Suggested Versions